erikanjb/erikanjb/README.md

 - 👋 Hi, I’m @erikanjb
 - 👀 I’m interested in internships and entry-level job offers
-- 🌱 I’m currently learning python and go-lang
+- 🌱 I’m currently learning python and ruby on rails
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach me via my email address [erikanb33@gmail.com]